ropensci/quadkeyr/paper/paper.md

 both packages were developed with different objectives.

 The goal of `quadkeyr` is
-to provide a new tool to facilitate the analysis of Facebook Mobility data, so it has specific functions tailored for this purpose and is based solely on the Microsoft's Bing Tile Maps documentation.
+to provide a new tool to facilitate the analysis of Meta (Facebook) Mobility data, so it has specific functions tailored for this purpose and is based solely on the Microsoft's Bing Tile Maps documentation.
 On the other hand, `slippymath` is a mature and smaller package